Eralde/rci-tools/packages/core/README.md

 The `SessionManager` implements [password-based authentication](../../docs/AUTH.md).

-The `RciManager` is responsible for CRUD operations on the device configuration.
+The `RciManager` is responsible for actual device configuration/monitoring.
 It has a few advantages over just using `fetch/xhr/axios/...`:
 - multiple separate commands/requests can be batched into a single HTTP request (+ duplicates are removed from the batch that is sent to the device)
 - there is a simple priority system: priority commands block sending the non-priority ones until they are done
-- the `RciManager` provides a way to work with the `continued`-requests that avoids running same command with different arguments in parallel
+- the `RciManager` provides a way to work with the background processes that avoids running same command with different arguments in parallel

 Both classes require a [`HTTP transport` instance](./src/transport/http.transport.ts) to